MINIMALaq/Object-Oriented-Programming-in-Python/README.md

 when an object's reference count reaches zero.

-what is reference count?
+What is reference count?

-when we code, an onject can be linked with multiple objects.
+When we code, an object can be linked with multiple objects.

-the number of objects that an object is linked is called its reference count.
+The number of objects that an object is linked to is called its reference count.

-lets see an example.
+let's see an example.

 ```Python
 a=42 # a is linked to 42. so its reference count is 1